Francis Tresham: Family and life before 1605

-Born in about 1567, Francis Tresham was the eldest son of Sir Thomas Tresham, of Rushton Hall in Northamptonshire, and Meriel Throckmorton, daughter of Sir Robert Throckmorton of Coughton in Warwickshire.
+Born in about 1567, Francis Tresham was the eldest son of Sir Thomas Tresham, of Rushton Hall in Northamptonshire, and Meriel Throckmorton, daughter of Sir Robert Throckmorton of Coughton in Warwickshire and his wife Elizabeth Hussey.
 According to the antiquary Anthony Wood, Tresham was educated in Oxford at either St John's College or Gloucester Hall or both, although biographer Mark Nicholls mentions that there appears to be no other evidence to corroborate that claim.

 Francis is said to have been a fellow prisoner with Robert Catesby held in Wisbech Castle at the time of the Spanish Armada.

 He married Anne Tufton, daughter of Sir John Tufton of Hothfield in Kent, in 1593.
 The couple had three children, twins Lucy and Thomas (b.1598), and Elizabeth.
 Thomas died in infancy, Lucy became a nun in Brussels, and Elizabeth married Sir George Heneage of Hainton, Lincolnshire.

 Tresham's father, born near the end of Henry VIII's reign, was regarded by the Catholic community as one of its leaders.
 Thomas was received into the Catholic Church in 1580, and in the same year he allowed the Jesuit Edmund Campion to stay at his house in Hoxton.
 For the latter, following Campion's capture in 1581, he was tried in Star Chamber.
 Thomas's refusal to fully comply with his interrogators was the beginning of years of fines and spells in prison.
 He proclaimed the accession of James I to the English throne, but the king's promises to Thomas of forestry commissions and an end to recusancy fines were not kept.
 His finances were seriously depleted by fines of £7,720 for recusancy, and the spending of £12,200 on the marriages of six daughters meant that when he died in 1605, his estate was £11,500 in debt.